-There are a few perfectly legal ways to remain in your home, even after foreclosure.
+If you’re interested in making this happen for yourself, there are a few perfectly legal ways to remain in your home, even after foreclosure.

-How To Stay In My Home After Foreclosure In Minneapolis
+How To Stay In My Home After Foreclosure In Minneapolis MN

-1) Wait it out.
 Honestly, this is a pretty bad option, but it seems to be increasingly common.
 You definitely shouldn’t run away and abandon your house when the first notice of default shows up.
 Remember that the proceedings and the process takes months, even years sometimes.
 It’s not over until it’s over, so don’t give up too early.
 On the other hand, don’t wait until the sheriff shows up to evict you before you start packing up your stuff.

-3) Propose a move-out bonus.
 Often buyers of occupied foreclosure properties spend thousands of dollars on lawyers and other costs of eviction, so why not save everyone the time and expense by taking some of that money yourself?
 It’s known as “cash for keys”.
 It sounds a little greedy, but greasing the wheels does help everything run more smoothly.
 Plus, you can help out the bank and the buyers by not abandoning the house to squatters before they’re ready to give possession.

-4) Rent it back.
 It may sound crazy, but some banks are willing to take on previous homeowners as tenants in their properties.
 That’s only a short-term fix, as they’ll want your agreement to vacate the premises as soon as they find someone to purchase the property.
 In some cases, we can even purchase the property and rent it back to you.